Understanding the meter type you have and exactly how to read it is just as important as having your gas and electric bills explained to you.

 We want to start by walking you through your meter type.
 We include some vital information you’re going to need if you want to know how to read gas and electric meters.

 Submitting your energy reading three working days before your energy bill comes out is a good way to ensure that you are correctly billed for your energy usage.
-Otherwise, your supplier will estimate your usage and either charge you too much or too little; should the latter happen then it is likely that your supplier will charge you for the shortfall at a later date.
+Otherwise, your supplier will estimate your usage and either charge you too much or too little; should the latter happen, then it is likely that your supplier will charge you for the shortfall at a later date.
+You'll also need to know your meter number to ensure you're paying the correct bill.

 One of the benefits of having a smart meter is that it sends the readings to your supplier automatically so that they can accurately tell how much energy you’re using without you having to manually send them in.